 Smart bodybuilders keep track of each and every workout.
-You have to know that last time you did bench presses you did 205 pounds for 8 reps.
-That way you can make sure you go up and hit at least 205 pounds for at least 9 reps.
+You have to know that the last time you did bench presses you did 205 pounds for 8 reps.
+That way, you can make sure you go up and hit at least 205 pounds for at least 9 reps.

 You can't keep doing the same weight and reps or you will not keep growing!
 A training log can also tell you if certain days or times are not working for you.
 It is also fun to look back on your old logs and see what you used to do way back when!

 Keeping track of your workouts is easier than you might think.
-Simply print a customized workout sheets that you will quickly create below.
+Simply use the tool below to create customized workout sheets, then print them out.

 How To Use Printable Workout Logs

 - Fill out each section of the log each day to get the full benefits!